npgenx/weather-app/README.md

 <img width="1980" alt="Screenshot of App" src="./public/app-screenshot .jpg">

 ## Overview
 This project was inspired by these 2 projects: [Meteo-nix](https://github.com/DariusLukasukas/nextjs-weather-app) and [Maclinz's app](https://github.com/Maclinz/weather-app).
-The goal was to address some of the issues found in those projects.
+The goal was to address some of the [issues](./Tech_Summary.md) found in those projects and other weather apps.

 ## Features
 - The app allows for robust searching of international locations.
 - Correctly offers the high and low temps for a given area (if available)
 - Forecasts: hourly for a given day and daily for 7 days
 - The map has overlays for temperature, precipitation, wind and clouds (Please zoom out to see the layers).

+additional info can be found in the

 ## Specs
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 It was configured with the following: